 Maintenance & Surveys

-Well-maintained catamarans with current surveys, osmosis-free hulls, and documented service history may qualify for lower premiums.
+Well-maintained catamarans with current surveys, osmosis-free hulls, and documented service records may qualify for reduced premiums.
 Bridgedeck inspections are particularly important for multihulls.
-Insurers may require a marine survey for vessels over a certain age.
+Insurers may require a marine survey for vessels beyond a certain age threshold.

 📋